rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 * Fungi

 In in configuration file, each of these can be toggled by writing either "y" or "yes" to include them when searching for contaminants, or write "no" or leave it blank to ignore these filters.

+#### Downloading updated contaminant databases using update.py

+The update.py script will automatically download all of the contaminant files required to run report_generator.py

+The files will be deposited into a folder titled "contaminant_databases".

 ## Output